-Unearthing novel antibiotics to deal with the rise of superbugs
+Unearthing novel antibiotics to combat the rise of superbugs

 Associate Professor Max Cryle, from the Monash Biomedicine Discovery Institute, is one such researcher.
 However his approach to finding new antibiotics is not so much about discovering new drugs – but rather by studying antibiotics already existing in nature and working out how to recreate their chemistry in the lab.